 - The Faculty Prosecutor shall be appointed for a term of one academic year; the appointment shall be the equivalent of a major faculty committee assignment.
 If the Dean of the Law School determines that an appropriate full-time faculty or bar-admitted staff member(s) is not available to serve for a term of one academic year or that additional assistance is needed, the Dean of the Law School may designate one or more faculty or bar-admitted staff member(s) or other person(s) to prosecute violations of the Honor Code.

 - The Student Prosecutor shall be selected for a term of one year.
-If the student cannot fulfill his or her functions as prosecutor for either the entire year or for a particular investigation or matter, the SBA president or his or her designee shall appoint another student as necessary.
+If the student cannot fulfill their functions as prosecutor for either the entire year or for a particular investigation or matter, the SBA president or their designee shall appoint another student as necessary.
 In the event that the SBA President or Vice-President has a real or apparent conflict of interest in the matter under investigation, the responsibility for nominating a substitute Student Honor Code Prosecutor shall fall to the SBA President pro-tempore.
-The President pro-tempore shall nominate three students who are in their last year of law school, one of whom will be selected by the Associate Dean for Student Affairs to act as the substitute Student Honor Code Prosecutor.
+The President pro-tempore shall nominate three students who are in their last year of law school, one of whom will be selected by the Associate Dean of Student Affairs to act as the substitute Student Honor Code Prosecutor.

 - The prosecution of alleged Honor Code violations shall be performed by the Honor Code Prosecution Team.

 - It shall be a violation of the WCL Honor Code for a student to fail to comply with the rules, procedures, or requirements adopted by any law school program, member of the faculty, instructor, or program or activity identified in Article II(B).

 - Without derogation from anything contained in other parts of this Honor Code, the following specific rules relating to academic integrity shall apply to:

 - Work products submitted in connection with a law school course or program requirement.
 A student shall not plagiarize, including, but not limited to: